senzing-garage/aws-cloudformation-dev-rest/README.md

         -validity 730
     ```

-1. Create the client PKCS12 key store.
-We will assume a single authorized client certificate for our example
+1. Create the *client* PKCS12 key store.
-   purposes.
-So first, let's create the client key and certificate for the
+   A single authorized client certificate is assumed for example purposes.
-   client to use.  **NOTE:** you will be prompted to provide the 7 fields for
+   Create the client key and certificate for the client to use.

-   the Distinguished Name ("DN") for the certificate being generated.
+   **NOTE:** Answer prompts for the 7 fields for the Distinguished Name ("DN") for the certificate being generated.
    Example:

     ```console